 The premise is that a Pulitzer Prize-winning photographer and his girlfriend move into a house with their two children.
 Oddly, the home’s interior is larger than its outside.

 From there, Danielewski weaves a frightening story involving multiple characters, narrators, and more.

 A companion book, The Whalestone Letters, (paid link), is also available.

 Geek Love by Katherine Dunn (paid link)

 The Binewskis are a family of circus freaks whose firstborn son, Arturo the Aqua Boy, has flippers instead of limbs.

-The Haunting of Hill House by Shirley Jackson (affiliate link)
+The Haunting of Hill House by Shirley Jackson (paid link)

 When you write a scary book that’s the basis for two movies, a TV show, and a play, you know you’ve done something right.

 Shirley Jackson’s The Haunting of Hill House is regarded by some as the best ghost story ever written.
 It’s a favorite among those who love scary books.

 In the book, Dr. Montague, two assistants, and a man named Luke arrive at Hill House, a decaying property with a bad reputation.
 Luke stands to inherit the property.